phanrahan/magma/doc/internals.md

     1. This has a graph which tracks which definitions are dependent on other definitions.
 Definitions as vertices and instances are directed edges.
 Each edge points from the definition that uses the instance to the instance's definition.
         1. The graph is stored as a mapping where keys are definitions and values are lists of definitions that the key is dependent on
     1. This inherits DefinitionPass's run, which calls BuildInstanceGraphPass's `__call__` method for each definition (and not for declarations)
-    1. The `__call__` hanldes on definition at a time.
+    1. The `__call__` hanldes one definition at a time.
 For each definition, this
         1. Adds the definition to the graph if its not already in there
         2. For each instance in the definition:
             1. Add the instance's definition to the graph if its not already in the graph
             1. Add an edge indicating dependency from the definition using the instance to the instance's definition
+    1. tsortedgraph is a list of (definition, `[dependent definitions list]`) sorted so that dependent vertices come after their dependencies
 5. InstanceGraphPass -
     1. call BuildInstanceGraphPass to build a dependency graph of definitions for circuit definition passed in as main
     1. set that list as value for self.tsortedgraph
     1. If callable, which it isn't but subclasses might, will call self for each vertex in the sorted graph

-How Are Circuit Definitions And Instances Structured
+## How Are Circuit Definitions And Instances Structured
 1. Each definition has a instances list, which is a list of instances in that are added to that definition
 2. Each of those instances may have a definition that is gotten by getting the instances type.
 This is because an instance's definition is the class it is an instance of.
 Getting the type of an instance gets the class its an instance of.

-Where Do Circuit Declarations, Definitions, and Instances Fit in the Type System? – see [magma/circuit.py](https://github.com/phanrahan/magma/blob/coreir-dev/magma/circuit.py)
+## Where Do Circuit Declarations, Definitions, and Instances Fit in the Type System? – see [magma/circuit.py](https://github.com/phanrahan/magma/blob/coreir-dev/magma/circuit.py)
 1. CircuitKind – instances of this are circuit declarations.
     1. Declarations are like function declarations in C, Magma declarations declare the ports but do not show how to define the circuit.
 Declarations cannot contain instances.
 Declarations are used in use cases including wrappers for CoreIR C++ modules that provide definitions, or as an abstract interface for multiple definitions that are backend-dependent.
     1. AnonymousCircuitType is an instance of this, __so what does that make instances of AnonymousCircuit?
 You can’t have instances of a circuit declaration without a definition, right?__